-- TOBACCO: Student possession or use of tobacco or tobacco product substitutes (e.g., tobacco look-alikes, such as BaccOff), cigarette look-alikes (e.g., electronic cigarettes), hookahs and hookah look-alikes (e.g. electronic hookahs) is prohibited.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense.
-(See sections 4.1 4.2, 4.4). - 5.25 WEAPONS: A student shall not possess, handle, transmit, or cause to be transmitted; use or threaten to use; sell, attempt to sell, or conspire to sell a weapon, either concealed or open to view, on school property.
+- 5.25 WEAPONS: A student shall not possess, handle, transmit, or cause to be transmitted; use or threaten to use; sell, attempt to sell, or conspire to sell a weapon, either concealed or open to view, on school property.
 A weapon includes a dangerous weapon, firearm or hazardous object, as further defined below.
 All weapons shall be confiscated and given to Safety and Security or other law enforcement agencies as appropriate.
 The disposition of confiscated weapons shall be determined by the Superintendent or his/her designee, in conjunction with law enforcement.
 There is no exception for students who have a valid legal license to carry a weapon.
+The definition of "weapon" for purposes of this Code of Conduct is one that includes, but is not limited to, the following items: - 5.25.1 Category I Weapon Dangerous Weapon or Firearm (Loaded or Unloaded): Firearm means a handgun, rifle, shotgun, or other weapon which will or can be converted to expel a projectile by the action of an explosive or electrical charge.